gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

   number of Protection Solution fields (N) times two plus 4 and, if N is odd, plus 2 bytes of padding.

-Protection Solution fields: zero or more 16-bit SCTP Protection Solution Identifers:
+Protection Solution fields: one or more 16-bit SCTP Protection Solution Identifiers:
-: Each Protection Solution Identifer ({{IANA-Protection-Solution-ID}}) is a 16-bit unsigned integer value indicting a Protection Solution.
+: Each Protection Solution Identifier ({{IANA-Protection-Solution-ID}}) is a 16-bit unsigned integer value indicting a Protection Solution.
 Protection solutions include both DTLS Chunk based, where a solution combines the DTLS chunk with a key-management solution, or non DTLS Chunk based security solution.
-The Protection Solutions are listed in descending order of preference, i.e. the first listed in the parameter is the most preferred and the last the least preferred.
+The Protection Solutions are listed in descending order of preference, i.e. the first listed in the parameter is the most preferred and the last the least preferred by the sender in the INIT chunk.
+In the INIT-ACK chunk the endpoint includes all of the offered solutions which it supports and lists the selected one first.
+Including its decreasing preference on the additional Protection Solutions.

 Padding: If the number of included Protection solutions is odd the parameter MUST be padded with two zero (0) bytes of padding to make